rakeshkolpepatil/Notes/DevOps/Ansible/Ansible.md

   - Limited debugging features
   - Performance may lag for very large-scale deployments
   - Logging and error handling can be improved
+- Shell and Python scripts can also be used for configuration management instead of Ansible if API integration is required like while interacting with Jira and Github.
+- Whereas Ansible is preferred over Shell and Python scripts as core skill of ansible is configuration management.
+- Though Ansible can also be used for provisioning infrastructure, `Terraform` should be preferred for this task as infrastructure provisioning is its core skill.
+- Ansible requires `Python` to be installed on both `control node` and `managed nodes`, as it converts .yaml files into python modules and executes them to perform its tasks.
+- Any linux based machine or windows machine with WSL can be set as `Ansible control node`.
+- However, windows machine without WSL is not natively supported as control node.

+### Comparison with Shell Scripting
+- Shell Scripting works only for Linux.

+- Becomes complex and less readable(for non-experts) as the script size goes high.

+- **Idempotence and predictability**
+  - When the system is in the state your playbook describes `Ansible` **does not change anything**, even if the **playbook runs multiple times**.
+  - for example, run the below shell script twice and you will notice the script will fail.
+Which means **shell scripting is not idempotent in nature**.

+    ```
+    #/bin/bash

+    set -e

+    mkdir test-demo
+    echo "hi"
+    ```

+- **Scalability and flexibility**
+  - Easily and quickly scale the systems you automate through a modular design that supports a large range of operating systems, cloud platforms, and network devices.

 ### 💼 Real-World Use Cases of Ansible
 1. **Provisioning** new cloud servers (e.g., AWS EC2)